Dimension

 as 'process of measuring apart'

-- Etymon: Latin dīmēnsiō: 'process of measuring apart'
+- Etymon: Dimensions from Latin dīmēnsiō: 'process of measuring apart'

 Dimension is the 'process of measuring apart'.